Net-zero gas inflow: Measurement of the gas consumption history of a massive quiescent galaxy: Abstract

 Based on the unprecedented combination of deep ALMA and \jwst/NIRSpec data, we can now infer both the past and future evolution of this galaxy.
 The star-formation history (SFH) and molecular gas reservoir suggest that this galaxy went through rapid quenching events in the past.
 However, the presence of a rotating stellar disc \citep{DEugenio23a} means that the galaxy was quenched without destroying the stellar disc.
 This latter result implies that the current stellar mass did not form in many different halos which later merged, as the multiple merger events would destroy the stellar disc seen at the epoch of observation.

 There are multiple different pathways to quench a galaxy.
-Quenching could be caused by ejective feedback \citep{Tremonti07, Davis12, Alatalo15,King15, Maltby19, Baron20,Belli23, Davies24}, removing the available gas from the galaxy, or through prevention of accretion of fresh gas from the intergalactic and circum-galactic medium onto the galaxy \citep{Dekel06, Dave12, koudmani22,Scholtz23QSO}, with star formation consuming the cold gas already present in the disc (this scenario is also referred to as `starvation').
+Quenching could be caused by ejective feedback \citep{Tremonti07, Davis12, Alatalo15,King15, Maltby19, Baron20,Belli23, Davies24}, removing the available gas from the galaxy, or through prevention of accretion of fresh gas from the intergalactic and circum-galactic medium onto the galaxy \citep{Dekel06, Dave12, Koudmani22,Scholtz23QSO}, with star formation consuming the cool gas already present in the disc (this scenario is also referred to as `starvation').

-To distinguish between preventative (`starvation') and ejective feedback quenching scenarios, we investigate the evolution of the f$_{\rm mol }$ as a function of redshift, assuming that all the gas was used up by star formation.
-As a reference, in Fig. \ref{fig:fgas} we indicate the gas fraction for the star-forming galaxies on the main sequence from \citep{Tacconi20} as a black line (solid line is within redshift range of \citep{Tacconi20}, dashed line for extrapolation).
-We also highlight the redshift range when, according to the recovered SFH, the galaxy went through a major growth episode \citep{DEugenio23a}.
-Assuming that there was no gas inflow onto the galaxy since z$\sim$4.7 (i.e. the start of the rapid growth phase), we integrated the SFH in the past 1.5 billion years, assuming a 70~per cent conversion of gas into stars (i.e. 30\% of gas is returned back to the ISM through supernovae and stellar winds \citep{Chabrier03}).
+Tracing the history of the gas fraction with redshift has a great potential to distinguish between the different modes of feedback that this galaxy underwent in the past.
+The star formation histories were estimated by \citep{DEugenio23a}.
+Given the exquisite quality of the JWST data, we assume a non-parametric SFH.
+This setup is described in \citep{Leja18}.
+They implement a `continuity' probability prior, which assumes the SFR does not change between adjacent bins, while the so-called `fat tails' of the Student's t distribution do not (over) penalize changes where they are required by the data.
+The estimated SFR and stellar masses show that the galaxy was on the main sequence at $z\sim4.7$, as the galaxy's SFR was $\sim$258 \Msun/yr (compared to the expected SFR of SF galaxy of $\sim$190 \Msun/yr at redshift 4.7; \cite{Popesso23}).
+We start by assuming there was no gas inflow onto the galaxy since z$\sim$4.7 (i.e. the start of the rapid growth phase), we integrated the SFH in the past 1.5 billion years, assuming a 70~per cent conversion of gas into stars (i.e. 30\% of gas is returned back to the ISM through supernovae and stellar winds \citep{Chabrier03}).
 We plot this evolutionary track as a red dashed line in Fig. \ref{fig:fgas}, and where the red shaded region to indicates the uncertainties.
-Furthermore, the purple to green dashed lines show the gas fraction projected back in time, assuming different depletion times (see Section~4.2 of \citep{Williams21}).
-Our track estimated from the SFH of the galaxy implies an extremely short time-averaged depletion time of 0.1 Gyr, in agreement with the instantaneous estimate of 16-200 Myr.
+Our track estimated from the SFH of the galaxy implies an extremely short time-averaged depletion time of 0.1 Gyr, in agreement with the instantaneous estimate of 16-200 Myr derived from the neutral-gas outflow.
+This agreement implies that star formation and ejective feedback had similarly rapid timescales for this galaxy.